Twitter Promote Mode Halts After 2 Months

 Some tweets with links to blog articles or product pages are promoted a few times or not at all.
 Later these tweets might receive a boost of a few dozen promotions off peak times, late in the evening.
 The arbitrary promotion makes it next to impossible to effectively time campaigns or anticipate extent of exposure.

 Plan daily posts carefully.
 ClinicalPosters is a site designed for medical professionals.
 It features human anatomy posters and health articles with sometimes tongue-in-cheek headlines.
-It’s pretty innocuous content—
+It’s pretty innocuous content—unless you peruse posters on the reproductive organs.
+Hence, these are not featured in public advertisements.
+Yet, it is possible that our writing style may be incompatible with Twitter.
+Here are just a few titles from dozens that received little amplification:

-Could be an episode of Grey’s Anatomy but is actually announcement of after-work apparel.
+- What Goes On When Your Scrubs Come Off?—Could be an episode of Grey’s Anatomy but is actually article about after-work apparel.

 These three are the most questionably worded tweets.
 Others with pretty straightforward headlines faired no better.
 Whether one of these triggered the lag in Twitter amplification is not known.
-What is apparent is that Twitter filters have the potential to hinder marketing objectives—
+What is apparent is that Twitter filters have the potential to hinder marketing objectives—as they amplify late or not at all.
+It does not appear that suppressed articles are verified, and advertiser notification for tweet exclusion is absent.

 I recommend Twitter Promote Mode only as a method of gathering randomized poll data (and perhaps a few new followers), but not as a reliable marketing strategy.
 Good old fashion SEO generating visits from organic searches is more effective.